Chair: Bryan J. Pfister

 BME 422.
 Biomaterials Characterization.
 3 credits, 3 contact hours (3;0;0).

-Prerequisites: BME 304 and MTSE 301.
+Prerequisites: MATH 112, PHYS 121, BME 304 and MTSE 301 all with a C or better.
 The quantum mechanical origins of spectroscopy, the relationship of spectroscopic behavior to thermal characteristics of a material, and the differences in approach to the chemical and physical characterization of synthetic and biological polymers are discussed.

 BME 427.
 Biotransport.
 3 credits, 3 contact hours (3;0;0).